A realtor is more than a salesman, and a house is more than the sum of its drywall and vanilla accents.

 Static visuals are one thing; interactive video is another.
 Services like Google Tango, roOomy and Matterport allow real estate marketers to use augmented and virtual reality video for one-of-a-kind, custom open houses.

 This technology isn’t exclusive to luxury real estate.
-Redfin allows any listing on its site to also feature VR tours.
-Prospective homebuyers can select from more than 100,000 furniture and household items to virtually drag and drop into the homes they’re interested in, giving them a good idea of how their home may look once they’re actually moved in.
+Redfin allows any listing on its site to feature VR tours.
+Prospective homebuyers can select from more than 100,000 furniture and household items to virtually drag and drop into the homes they’re interested in, giving them a good idea of how the space may look once they’re actually moved in.
 Customers can decorate, personalize and visualize unbuilt and empty spaces with multidimensional views.

 It won’t be long before open houses could become obsolete.
 Prospects will just use their smartphones or VR headsets to get the full experience without stepping foot in the home.

 Though seeming futuristic, this technology is already in action, and real estate agents are missing a big opportunity if their content marketing programs lack dimension.
-Customers want 360-degree, panoramic visuals they can engage with and individualize.
+Customers want 360-degree, panoramic visuals they can engage with.
+This is more important than it was even 2 years ago, with the pandemic skyrocketing virtual reality as a means of connection.
+The option offers a way for potential buyers to receive an immersive experience, whether or not they are physically present at the home.

 Email may seem like an outdated mode of communication in the era of apps, texting and chatbots, but email marketing delivers the highest ROI of any channel for the average marketer.